Aakash9751/WorkwiseAI/README.md

 ## 🤖 Project Assignment Automation System

 This system automates the assignment of the most suitable employee (agent) to a newly created project based on their skills, availability, past performance, and leave status.
-The project integrates tools like **Jira**, **HRMS**, **LLM Guard**, and **Langfuse** to ensure efficient task management, employee utilization, and AI safety.
+The project integrates tools like **Jira**, **HRMS**, a **Security Layer**, and **LLM Monitoring** to ensure efficient task management, employee utilization, and AI safety.

+---

 ## 📌 Table of Contents